HisarCS/neural-style-transfer/README.md

 ```bash
 	python3 main.py train --epochs 4
 ```
 An epoch value of at least 2 is recommended.
-Training is computationally expensive, don't try with a CPU if you have a certain desire of waiting a couple weeks.
+Training is computationally expensive, don't try with a CPU if you don't have a certain desire of waiting a couple weeks.

 * If you would like to customize styles, set `--style-folder path/to/your/styles`.
 More options:
 	* `--style-folder`: path to the folder style images.